martinResearch/PyIPOL/readme.md

 		>>> import ipol.wrappers.my_wrapper_name.examples as ex
 		>>> ex.example()

+* if that works, push on github and try to reinstall ipol from your repo and run all the examples sudo pip unsintall ipol sudo pip install git+git://github.com/yourGithubUserName/PyIPOL.git sudo python import ipol.wrappers ipol.wrappers.run_all_examples()

-* if that works, make a pull request on github.
+* if that works make a pull request on github.
 Thank you !

 ### Using Cython